scalameta/scalafmt/docs/installation.md

 ### Format on compile

-> ⚠️ This option is **discouraged**, it is recommended to use "format on save"
+> ⚠️ This option is **discouraged** since it messes up with undo buffers in the
+> editor and it slows down compilation.
-> in the editor instead.
+> It is recommended to use "format on save" in the editor instead.

 - `scalafmtOnCompile: Boolean`: Defines if the sbt-scalafmt should run scalafmt on compile.
 Default `false`.